farmOS/farmOS.py/README.md

 ##### Saving OAuth Tokens

-By default, `access_tokens` expire in 1 hour.
+By default, access tokens expire in 1 hour.
 This means that requests sent 1 hour after authorization will trigger a `refresh` flow, providing the client with a new `access_token` to use.
-A `token_updater` utility must be provided to save tokens when automatic refreshing occurs.
+A `token_updater` can be provided to save tokens external of the session when automatic refreshing occurs.

+The `token_updater` defaults to an empty lambda function: `lambda new_token: None`.
+Alternatively, set `token_updater = None` to allow the [`requests_oauthlib.TokenUpdated`](https://requests-oauthlib.readthedocs.io/en/latest/api.html#requests_oauthlib.TokenUpdated)
+exception to be raised and caught by code executing requests from farmOS.py.

 ```python
 from farmOS import farmOS